-where $p$ is the electron momentum and $R$ is the nuclear radius taken from experimental data~\cite{DATATABLEANGELI201369}.
-Here, $\Gamma$ denotes the Gamma function (see Ref.~\cite{Iddrisu_Tetteh_Mathsci_2017}), and the auxiliary quantities $y$ is defined as $y=\frac{\alpha ZW}{p}$.
+where $p$ is the electron momentum, and $R$ is the nuclear radius taken from experimental data~\cite{DATATABLEANGELI201369}. $\Gamma$ denotes the Gamma function (see~\cite{Iddrisu_Tetteh_Mathsci_2017}) with $y=\alpha ZW/p$.
 The nuclear-structure information is encoded in the quantities $M_K(k_e, k_{\bar{\nu}})$ and $m_K(k_e, k_{\bar{\nu}})$, which involve complicated combinations of different nuclear matrix elements and leptonic phase-space factors.
 For first-forbidden transitions, $k_e+ k_{\bar{\nu}}$ can take the values 2 or 3.
-According to Ref.~\cite{BEHRENS1971111NPA}, $M_K(k_e, k_{\bar{\nu}})$ and $m_K(k_e, k_{\bar{\nu}})$ are defined for the case of first-forbidden transitions as
+According to Ref.~\cite{BEHRENS1971111NPA}, for first-forbidden transitions, $M_K(k_e, k_{\bar{\nu}})$ and $m_K(k_e, k_{\bar{\nu}})$ are defined as

-where $q$ denotes the antineutrino momentum and the form factor coefficients ${}^{\mathrm{V/A}}F_{KLS}^{0}$ are labeled by the vector (V) or axial-vector (A) nature of the weak currents, with $L$ and $s$ denoting the orbital and spin ranks of the transition operators, respectively.
+where $q$ denotes the antineutrino momentum, and the form factor coefficient ${}^{\mathrm{V/A}}F_{KLS}^{0}$ is labeled by the vector (V) or axial-vector (A) nature of the weak current with $L$ and $S$ denoting the orbital and spin ranks of the transition operator, respectively.
 The superscript 0 indicates the leading term retained in the impulse approximation~\cite{BEHRENS1971111NPA}.
-For first-forbidden transitions, the form factors ${}^{\mathrm{V/A}}F_{KLS}^{0}$ can be expressed as~\cite{BEHRENS1971111NPA,PhysRevC.87.025803}
+For first-forbidden transitions, the form factor ${}^{\mathrm{V/A}}F_{KLS}^{0}$ can be expressed as~\cite{BEHRENS1971111NPA,PhysRevC.87.025803}

 where